imzqqq/chat/website/spec/content/client-server-api/modules/sso_login.md

 Typically, SSO systems require a single "callback" URI to be configured at the authentication server.
 Once the user is authenticated, their browser is redirected to that URI.
-It is up to the Chat homeserver implementation to implement a suitable endpoint.
+It is up to the Matrix homeserver implementation to implement a suitable endpoint.
 For example, for CAS authentication the homeserver should provide a means for the administrator to configure where the CAS server is and the REST